bn-l/GithubExtractorCLI/README.md

 ### paths

 One or more paths to download.
-Can be a whole repo, a folder or a file.
+Can be a whole repo, or a folder or a file within it.
 Supports globs but the path should be quoted.
 To exclude use a negative glob ("!" at the beginning).
 Can mix paths from different repos (conflicts resolved left to right).
 A trailing slash means a whole folder.
+Conflicting files are skipped by default.

 ## Options

 ### -l, --list

 List files.
 Useful as a dry run and with fzf.
 Does not download.
-Will show show conflicts for the current working directory if -d / --dest is not specified.
+Will show show conflicts for the current working directory or -d / --dest.

 ### -p, --prefix